mfirataksoy/mfirataksoy/README.md

-Hi there 👋,

-📫 How to reach me: email me at m.firat.aksoy@tcu.edu or call/text me: (682)-307-1357
-⚡ Fun fact: I love playing the piano and playing video games.
-Also my name means "Euphrates River" because I was actually born next to it!

 ### Hi there 👋, ** I'm Mehmet Firat Aksoy, but you can call me Firat.
 I'm a full-time computer science student in TCU and I do tutoring and freelancing as side jobs.**

 - 👯 Current goal: Getting an internship for Summer 2022.